 Bill is an aspiring construction worker.
 He joins a new age company thinking that the bright future prospects of the industry will go hand in hand with his own career growth in life.
 Like others, he too had concerns about safety, but at the time of joining, his employer gave him a professional and effective onboarding in form of engaging real-life simulation videos that had clear Do’s and Don’ts related to the handling of equipment.
 Bill was taught how to wear a helmet properly and handle the crane at steep heights.
+Through mobile learning he could learn on the go.
+Knowledge nuggets helped him stay updated about latest trends in the construction industry.
+Bill could get easily learn new techniques and technology to perform efficiently.
 He was then subsequently assessed with a quick test to ascertain whether he understood the concepts experientially.

 Bill was also given necessary training in emergency practices using interactive flashcards and engaging edutainment videos.
 He was made apprised of all the safety compliance features stipulated by OSHA regarding site safety.
 Besides, the employer gave him a clear roadmap for future growth where he could grow in his career step by step climbing up the ladder (pun intended) building capabilities all along his path.
 He was explained how he could grow from a site worker to project engineer in next 3 years and from that to a project manager in two more years.
 Bill is happy.
 Bill can be role model tomorrow for future construction job aspirants.
 Be like Bill?
 Anyone?

 Well, at present, it all sounds too good to be true.
 But believe you me, the Bill template is really what is missing in the Construction sector!

 Where are the digital learning technologies for an aspiring millennial who wants to break new grounds in construction?
 Where are the MOOCs for a construction worker?
 Where is an upskilling and capability building platform for career acceleration?